Welcome

 MBE Syllabus

-For the MBE, you are required to understand how mistakes of fact or law affect criminal liability.
-This includes:
+For the MBE, you are required to understand how mistakes of fact or law affect criminal liability, with a focus on the following syllabus points:

-• Recognizing the difference between mistake of fact and mistake of law.
+• The distinction between mistake of fact and mistake of law.

 Test Your Knowledge